What Is Lean? (Purple Drank)

 - Increased tearing from the eyes and a runny nose.

-If a person has used purple drank for a long time or in high doses, they may suffer more intense withdrawal effects, including 6:
+If a person has used purple drank for a long time or in high doses, symptoms may progress in intensity beyond the period of early withdrawal.
+These later, more unpleasant withdrawal symptoms may include:4,6

 - Abdominal cramping.

-To avoid or end withdrawal symptoms, people addicted to the drug will often return to using purple drank or other opioid drug, thus creating an endless cycle of abuse that can destroy their health.
+To avoid or end withdrawal symptoms, people addicted to the drug will often return to using purple drank or other opioid drug, thus creating an endless cycle of substance use that can destroy their health.

 Many people are surprised to learn what drinking lean can do to their bodies, yet, even after learning about the harmful side effects, they continue to use.
 Seeing their favorite celebrities using the concoction and boasting about their experiences with the drug often encourages the behavior.
-When continued use of purple lean leads to addiction, professional addiction treatment becomes necessary.
+When continued use of lean leads to addiction, professional addiction treatment can help.

-Because the withdrawal symptoms caused by codeine addiction are so uncomfortable, many people choose to go through withdrawal in an inpatient detox setting and then transfer to an addiction treatment program 6.
-In an inpatient setting, withdrawal and addiction programs may offer patients medications to help them get through the symptoms as comfortably as possible.
-Though codeine is a relatively low-potency opioid drug, should the acute opioid withdrawal syndrome be significantly severe, medications such as methadone, buprenorphine, clonidine, and naltrexone may be administered to manage symptoms 6.
+Because the withdrawal symptoms associated with opioid dependence are so uncomfortable, many people choose to go through withdrawal in an inpatient detox setting and continue on with a longer duration of addiction treatment.
+As part of a medical detox protocol, patients may receive certain medications to help them withdraw as comfortably as possible.
+Though codeine is a relatively low-potency opioid drug, should the acute opioid withdrawal syndrome be significantly severe, medications such as methadone, buprenorphine, and clonidine may be administered to manage symptoms.9

-If you are ready to get treatment for lean addiction, consider these options:
+If you are ready to get treatment for compulsive lean use, consider these options:

-- Detoxification: A formal detox program or medical detox program is short-term inpatient treatment that helps you get through the first few hours or days following drug use as comfortably and safely as possible.
-Many people choose to transition from a detox program to an inpatient addiction treatment program to begin their recovery.
+- Detoxification: A supervised medical detox program can provide short-term inpatient treatment to help you get through the first few hours or days as comfortably and safely as possible.
+Many people choose to transition from a detox program to an inpatient addiction treatment program to continue their recovery

-- Inpatient-style treatment: Inpatient programs require you to live at a treatment facility where you receive around-the-clock care.
-Inpatient programs are best for people whose addiction is more severe and need constant supervision for their own wellbeing and to improve their chances for obtaining recovery.
+- Inpatient treatment: Inpatient programs require you to live at a treatment facility where you receive around-the-clock care.
+Inpatient programs may be best for people whose addiction is relatively severe and would benefit from the added supervision provided in an inpatient setting.

-- Outpatient-style treatment: During outpatient treatment, you live at home and attend treatment during business hours for anywhere from 2 to 8 hours a day for 2 to 5 days a week.
+- Outpatient treatment: During outpatient treatment, you attend treatment anywhere from 2 to 8 hours a day for 2 to 5 days a week, and return to your home or other sober living environment outside of treatment hours.

 - 12-step groups: 12-step groups such as Narcotics Anonymous help you progress through the steps of recovery by incorporating member stories, helpful literature, and a sponsor support system.

-- Support groups: Similar to 12-step groups, but often with a more secular-based recovery philosophy, other support groups can help you overcome your addiction to lean in a self-paced, group environment.
+- Non-12-step support groups: Similar to 12-step groups but often with a more secular-based recovery philosophy, other support groups can help you overcome your addiction in a self-paced, group environment.

 Whether it’s called lean, purple drank, sizzurp, or any other name, this concoction is a drug that can be lethal in high doses or when mixed with other sedative drugs or alcohol.
 Repeated use can cause serious health problems and even death.